rutaihwa/babu-barebones/README.md

 ###### Others

     ------ .gitignore		// files to be ignored by git
+    ------ gulpfile		// Run tasks for the app
     ------ .eslintrc		// Linting rules for js
     ------ .eslintignore	// Files that should be ignored by lint